asma675/gdg-frontend-Asma/README.md

 # GDG Front-end Challenge — Next.js, Tailwind, shadcn/ui

-This project is my submission for the GDG Front-end Developer take-home challenge.
+This project is my submission for the GDG Front-end Developer take-home assessment.
 It recreates the assigned Figma homepage using **Next.js 14**, **Tailwind CSS**, and **shadcn/ui** for the core UI components.

 ---